ark229/ark229/README.md

 <br>

   <h1 align="center"> :hibiscus: Serenity Coaching Services </h1>

 <p align="center">
-  Serenity Coaching is a wellness professional group that helps people make progress in their lives in order to attain greater fulfillment.
+  <h3>Serenity Coaching is a wellness professional group that helps people make progress in their lives in order to attain greater fulfillment.
 They aid their clients in improving their relationships, careers, and day-to-day lives.
-The website is fully responsive to mobile, tablet, and desktop access.
+The website is fully responsive to mobile, tablet, and desktop access.<h3>
 </p>

  <p align="center">